 - When washing, be gentle with your skin in the area being treated.
-Do not use a washcloth or a scrubbing cloth or brush.
+Don’t use a washcloth, a scrubbing cloth, or brush.

-- The tattoo marks you received before your treatment are permanent and won’t wash off.
+- The tattoo marks you received before your treatment are permanent and don’t wash off.
 You may get other markings during treatment such as an outline of your treatment area with a purple felt-tipped marker.
-You can remove these markings with mineral oil when your therapists say it’s okay.
+You can remove these markings with mineral oil when your radiation therapists say it’s okay.

-- Do not use alcohol or alcohol pads on your skin in the area being treated.
+- Don’t use alcohol or alcohol pads on your skin in the area being treated.

 Moisturize your skin often

 - Start using a moisturizer when you begin treatment.
 This can help to minimize any skin reaction.
 You can use over-the-counter moisturizers.
 When choosing a moisturizer pick one that does not have any fragrances or lanolin.
 There are a number of products that are good to use, and your nurse may suggest one of these to you.
 Use only one at a time unless your nurse tells you to use more.

 - If you’re using a moisturizer, apply it 2 times a day.

 - If your radiation treatment is in the morning, apply the moisturizer: